 We offer a broad range of extra-curricular activities that are free to attend and are run by school staff – please see below for the wide range of options available this term.

-Each term, the children are given a Clubs list so they can sign up to the clubs they would like to join. *Clubs Timetable Spring 2019*
+Each term, the children are given a Clubs list so they can sign up to the clubs they would like to join. *Clubs Timetable Summer 2019*

 We also have some clubs which are run by outside agencies (which do require a fee).